MontrealCorpusTools/Montreal-Forced-Aligner/docs/source/user_guide/dictionary.rst

 ::

   WORDA  1.0   PHONEA PHONEB
   WORDA  0.3   PHONEC
   WORDB  1.0   PHONEB PHONEC

+The three columns should be separated by tabs, with the first column corresponding the orthographic form, the second to the pronunciation probability between 0.01 and 1.0, and the final column the space-delimited pronunciation.

 .. note::